Colorifix/constelite/docs/getting_started/key_concepts/store.md

 ## Why can't we use existing libraries to talk to data provider?

-You are right, there is a Python Notion API and plenty of libraries to talk with Neo4j.
+You are right, there are plenty of libraries to talk with Neo4j.
 And we use them inside constelite store classes.

 Stores are just wrappers with a standard API so that constelite and constelite users don't need to worry about particular ways of reading and writing data associated with a particular data provider.
 All specific logic is implemented inside stores once and  is then reused through a standard interface.